By Mike O’Brien

 On writing, Ernest Hemingway famously said, ‘show, don’t tell’; it is not enough to merely tell your doctor that you have depression.
 Until you demonstrate it adequately, you will be a hot potato patient and you will get around.

 Here’s exactly what to do: ring Cardiff University Wellbeing on 029 2251 8888.
 Pick the counselling and wellbeing option.
 Tell them you need to talk through your problems with someone.
-They will make an appointment for you.
+They will arrange an appointment for you.
 Attend it.
 One thing I hear all the time is ‘but I won’t know what to say’.
 This is a nonissue.
 At my first one, I babbled in tears about feeling ‘wrong’ and it was still productive.
 This is a safe space for developing an emotional and mental vocabulary.
 Like any skill, it takes practice.
 You aren’t supposed to know what’s wrong or what to say.

 Wellbeing is for learning your weaknesses; the GP is for long-term solutions, if necessary.